-The world braces for close US election with far-reaching consequences
+World braces for Trump victory with far-reaching consequences

 Tuesday’s presidential vote will have a profound impact on Europe, Russia, Ukraine, the Middle East, Latin America, and China

-The United States goes to the polls Tuesday in a very tight election, the result of which will have far-reaching consequences beyond its borders.
-In Russia and Israel, the expectation is a victory for the Republican Party candidate, former president Donald Trump, which would also be welcomed ultra-right governments such as those in Argentina or Hungary.
-In Brussels and Ukraine, confidence is high that the winner will be the Democratic Party candidate, Vice President Kamala Harris, who would maintain the current relationship with the EU and support for Kyiv in the face of the Russian invasion.
-In China, officials from the world’s second-largest power are skeptical about the possibility of dialogue with Washington improving substantially over the next four years.
+The result of the United States presidential election will have far-reaching consequences beyond its borders.
+In Russia and Israel, the expectation was a victory for the Republican Party candidate, former president Donald Trump, which would also be welcomed ultra-right governments such as those in Argentina or Hungary.
+In Brussels and Ukraine, confidence was high that the winner would be the Democratic Party candidate, Vice President Kamala Harris, who would maintain the current relationship with the EU and support for Kyiv in the face of the Russian invasion.
+In China, officials from the world’s second-largest power are skeptical about the possibility of dialogue with Washington improving substantially over the next four years in either case.

 Six EL PAÍS correspondents discuss the effects that the U.S. elections will have on different regions and conflicts around the world.